-In addition the following schedules will assist us in completing your end of year accounts.
-We can prepares these ourselves but if you wish to do so, it would reduce the time we spend preparing your accounts…
+In addition, the following schedules will assist us in completing your end of year accounts.
+We can prepare these ourselves but if you wish to do so, it would reduce the time we spend preparing your accounts:

 - A list of fixed asset additions with copy purchase invoices provided.